Requirements for Getting a Degree in Video Game Design & Simulation

 “I assist with the coordination of the Unreal Engine Sponsored Content program, provide support to sellers and customers with any issues they come across and coordinate the rotation of products.
 When I was at William Peace University, working with a team of three other students to create an educational virtual-reality experience is an opportunity that I value a lot, as it helped me understand how to work in a team and communicate effectively.”

 Remember the growth we mentioned a few moments ago?
-Well, that growth has increased demand for artists and designers like Lilibeth who can combine an artistic background with technical know-how and an understanding of the complex interconnectedness of the world we inhabit.
+Well, that growth has increased demand for artists, gamers, and designers like Lilibeth who can combine an artistic background with technical know-how and an understanding of the complex interconnectedness of the world we inhabit.
 Your curriculum should emphasize aesthetics, technical skills, audience analysis and user experience, including a design space that reflects the industry’s latest technologies.
-Internship opportunities are also advised.
+Internship opportunities game development, multimedia graphic design and computer programming are also advised.

-You should learn to master design, 3D modeling and programming used in developing video games or simulations.
-A Simulation and Game Design program provides a broad background in the industry, whether you’re seeking a spot in the entertainment side or the burgeoning field of serious gaming.
+You should learn to master design, 3D modeling and programming languages used in developing video games or simulations.
+A Simulation and Game Design program provides a broad background in the Game Development industry, whether you’re seeking a spot in the entertainment side or the burgeoning field of serious gaming.

 From Lilibeth again: “The Simulation and Game Design Program helped me learn about the Unreal Engine, which is something I use daily at my current job.
 I also learned the basics of 3D modeling.
 The program also taught me how to network and make connections with others in the industry.”

-Some of the career titles/paths of simulation game designer may include: Artist, Designer or Programmer.
+Some of the career titles/paths of simulation video game designers may include: Artist, Designer, Animator, or Programmer.
 Each career track may have distinguishing daily activities and responsibilities, as well as the skills and education requirements to get hired.

 Designer Education Requirements

 Game designer education requirements will vary by your chosen career track.
 But there are three core elements: design, art, and programming.
 Your personal interests, passions and career goals will determine which training program is the best fit to get hired for the job you want.
-A breakdown of game designer and simulation education requirements by specialty follows:
+A breakdown of video game designer and simulation degree program requirements by specialty and job title follows:

-A college degree, certificate and experience in game design, user experience or creative writing can help you get hired as a game designer.
-Skills can include story-telling, prototyping, level design, writing & communication, and project management.
+A college degree, certificate and experience in game design, user experience or creative writing can help you get hired as a game designer or on a design team.
+Skills can include story-telling & storylines, scripting, prototyping, level design, writing & communication, and project management.

-For game design programming jobs, the education requirement is typically a bachelor’s degree in video game development, computer science, software engineering, mobile application development, game & simulation programming, or a similar programming-focused area of study.
+For game design programming or development team jobs, the education requirement is typically a bachelor’s degree in video game development, computer science, software engineering, mobile application development, game & simulation programming, computer programming or a similar programming-focused area of study.
 Video game programmers should be fluent in the object-oriented programming (OOP) languages commonly used in video game design, such as Java, C and C++.

 Video game artists must first master traditional art techniques and principles, such as form, perspective & color theory, before they can apply these skills to game elements like characters & environments.
 The ability to effectively use modern graphic design & computer animation software, such as Adobe Flash, will also help you get hired as a video game artist.